bukulele/markdown-previewer/src/initialMarked.md

 1. And there are numbered lists too.
 1. Use just 1s if you want!
-1. And last but not least, let's not forget embedded images:
+1. And let's not forget embedded images:

 ![freeCodeCamp Logo](https://cdn.freecodecamp.org/testable-projects-fcc/images/fcc_secondary.svg)